BUA-VIVO/projektdokumentation/docs/OpenStackServers.md

 The BUA-VIVO project uses a total of 3 live servers and a test server.

-ll servers are located in the HU OpenStack
+All servers are located in the HU OpenStack

 *   Link: [https://host.hu-berlin.de/auth/login/?next=/](https://host.hu-berlin.de/auth/login/?next=/)
 *   Unlocked through the [OpenStack Team](mailto:mschmidt@cms.hu-berlin.de)